amyyf/screen-it/README.md

 A movie list application to track the movies we’ve seen and add ratings for each of them.

+To use it locally, clone the repo, `npm install`, and run `npm start` to see the app at <http://localhost:3000>.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Notes and decisions

-- The `data.js` file is acting in lieu of an actual API endpoint, which would be hitting a database in an actual project.
+- The `data.js` file combined with local storage is acting in lieu of an actual API endpoint, which would be hitting a database in an actual project.
 The API call functionality used by the presentational components is intended to abstract away this layer.
-While new movies can be added locally in this version, they don't persist across page refresh, so the ability to add movies is more like a proof of concept than a fully functional application here.
 - A form library (i.e. [Formik](https://formik.org/)) would be immensely helpful for improving data validation and form experience.
 I didn't add one of these for the sake of time and simplicity.
 - I kept most sizes are in rems rather than absolute values, for scaling and accessibility purposes.
 - There is one discrepancy with the design that I chose not to fix - the Harry Potter film in the design is abbreviated as HPS on the avatar.
 I included the full movie name in my data, so it ends up abbreviated as HPSS.
 I decided this was probably a design choice for the sake of demonstration, but as a Harry Potter fan, I chose to go for title accuracy.
 Also to see what happened with an unshown edge case (longer acronym).
 It held up.